rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 ## Rethinking the Typeclass Itself

-Is `Alternative` a wrong abstraction for what it is trying to do?
+Is `Alternative` a wrong abstraction for alternating failing computations?
 I think it is.
-IMO any abstraction intended for handling failures should include failures in its semantics.
+IMO any abstraction used for working with failures should include failures in its semantics.
 `Alternative` typeclass does not do that.

-`Alternative` is widely used and replacing it would, probably, be very hard or even impossible.
-Replacement would be useful only if the ecosystem accepts it.
+`Alternative` is widely used and creating an 'alternative' to it will, probably, be very hard or even impossible.
+That typeclass would be useful only if the ecosystem accepted it.

 One conceptually simple improvement would be to split `Alternative` to mimic the `Semigoup` / `Monoid` split (_semigroupoids_ has `Data.Functor.Alt` which seems to fit the bill).